akuma-phawx/YAYAYA/README.md

 **Step 3:**

-- Contains three input fields (First Name, Last Name, and Email) that should be validated using Vuelidate.
+- Contains three input fields (First Name, Last Name, and Email) that should be validated using Vuelidate
-- When the "Submit" button is clicked, validate the inputs, and display a success message.
+- When the "Submit" button is clicked, validate the inputs (only validate for 'required' and 'email'), and display a success message.

 ## State Persistence (High Priority)